 Since its implementation on February 27, 2006, a common question about WWE’s Wellness Policy is does it really work?
 Is it genuine?

 The program was launched a few months after the untimely death of Eddie Guerrero, one of many wrestling stars to drop dead due to long term steroid abuse and drug addiction.
-In Eddie’s case, by all accounts he’d kicked the habit, but years of numbing his pain with pills and forcing his body to grow beyond its natural limitations in order to fit in with his peers, caused his heart to weaken and enlarge, which contributed to his death by heart failure in November, 2005.
+By all accounts Eddie had kicked the habit, but years of numbing his pain with pills and forcing his body to grow beyond its natural limitations in order to fit in with his peers, caused his heart to weaken and enlarge.
+This contributed to his death by heart failure in November, 2005.

 The Wellness policy claims to test WWE stars for a comprehensive range of steroids, prescription pills and street drugs, and there’s no doubt that many wrestlers have been caught and suspended over the years.
 However when you look at somebody like John Cena, the top star of the promotion, or Triple H an executive of the corporation, it’s quite easy to understand people’s skepticism.
 These guys are absolutely huge and they’ve never failed a test.
 Furthermore Cena has an uncanny ability to return from muscle injuries in record timing.